- 1 Logging Out (Exit) from Agent Workspace

 Typically, you log in to Workspace Agent Desktop at the beginning of your shift and log out (Exit) at the end of your shift.
 To log out of Workspace, you must use the Exit option from the Agent Menu.
 You won't be able to log out if you have any active calls or interactions.

 You log on to and log off of channels in Workspace Agent Desktop.
 Channels include voice, email, chat, and so on.
 Channels are the media that you use to interact with contacts.
 When you log in to Workspace Agent Desktop, you are usually logged on to all the channels assigned to you, and when you log out (exit) of Workspace Agent Desktop, you are logged off from all the assigned channels.
 In some environments, you might be logged off from one or more channels when you log in because the channel is out of service or your administrator has set up your account to be logged on to specific channels only.

 Use the My Channels tab to log on or log off one or more channels.
 Logging off of all your channels does not log you out of Workspace Agent Desktop.
 You must still exit the application to log out.

 You can log on or log off all your assigned channels by using the Global Status menu.

 How do I change my password?

 When you select this option, the Change Password dialog box is displayed.
 Perform the following steps to change your password:

 - Verify your user name.
 This field is not editable.

 - Enter your current password.

 - Enter your new password.
 Your company will have specific password rules.
-If your new password does not follow those rules, you will see warning messages.
+If your new password does not follow those rules, you will receive warning messages.

 - Re-enter your new password to ensure that you did not make any mistakes in the New Password field.

 - Click Change Password.
 If you did not make any errors, your new password will replace your old password.
 The next time you log in, make sure you use your new password.